-(1) Purpose: A Bilingual specialization indicates that an educator has met the oral proficiency interview (OPI) assessment standards by a certified American Council on the Teaching of Foreign Languages (ACTFL) OPI tester for a specific language.
-The Bilinguage associated with the specialization.
-An educator must have the appropriate endorsement to teach a language.
-For example, a teacher must hold a teaching license with a World Language: Spanish endorsement to teach Spanish.
+(1) Purpose: A Bilingual specialization indicates that an educator has met the oral proficiency interview (OPI) assessment standards by a certified American Council on the Teaching of Foreign Languages (ACTFL) OPI tester.

 (2) A specialization is an optional indication of specialized expertise or preparation in an area the Commission recognizes as "added value" on a license.
 A specialization indicates the educator has demonstrated exceptional knowledge, skills and related abilities in that area.
 A specialization must meet standards set by the Commission.
 A specialization is not required to teach in the specialization area indicated on the license.